Winn1982/azure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/d2349f15-4ad0-4130-81b4-da44d9268ac2)

-I then pinged www.google.com from the Windows 10 virtual machine and observed the results.
+I then pinged www.google.com from the Windows 10 virtual machine and observed the results of the request and reply.

 ![image](https://github.com/user-attachments/assets/719195c0-154d-4c43-8919-8071878e1929)

-I initiated a continuous ping from Powershell to the Ubuntu vm and observed the traffic in Wireshark.
+I initiated a continuous ping from Powershell to the Ubuntu virtual machine and observed the traffic in Wireshark.

 ![image](https://github.com/user-attachments/assets/3d9583bd-aaf9-47ac-830b-cf665f11732d)